First energy scan measurement of $e^{+}e^{-}\to K^{+}K^{-}$ around the $\psi(2S)$ resonance

 where $x\equiv 1-s^{\prime}/s$ and $\Xf$ is the upper limit of $x$, set at 0.11 and consistent with data.
-The function $F(x,s)$ describing ISR is defined in Eq.~(28) of Ref.~\cite{Kuraev85}.
+The function $F^{\rm ISR}(x,s)$ describing ISR is defined in Eq.~(28) of Ref.~\cite{Kuraev85}.
 The beam energy spread parameter $\sigma_{\rm E}$ is determined as $(1.40\pm0.08)$~MeV from the fit.
 To improve the regression speed, instead of making a two-fold integration, the formula proposed in Ref.~\cite{ana_form} (Eq.~(22)) is used.
-Figure~\ref{fig_xs} shows the measured cross sections and the fit results of different solutions with individual components.
-The best values of the fit parameters are listed in Table~\ref{tab_result}.
+The parameters $\mathcal{C}$, $\mathcal{F}$ and $\Phi$ are set free in the fit and the best values of them are listed in Table~\ref{tab_result}.
+Figure~\ref{fig_xs} shows the measured cross sections and the fit results of different solutions with individual components \footnote{The positive/negative interference contributions arise from the terms containing $e^{i\Phi}$ in the expansion of Eq.~\ref{eq_Born}.}.
 For the parameter $\mathcal{C}$, both solutions are consistent with the previous results under the SU(3) flavor symmetry hypothesis with improved precision.

 The branching fraction of the decay $\psip\to K^+K^-$ is calculated by

 To account for parameter correlations, the branching fraction $\mathcal{B}$ and its uncertainty are determined via multivariate Gaussian sampling, using correlation coefficients from the nominal fit.
 The central value of $\mathcal{B}$ is derived from its distribution (Table~\ref{tab_result}).
 The systematic uncertainties from the fixed parameters $M$, $\Gamma$, $\Gamma_{ee}$ are evaluated by $\pm1\sigma$ variations, while the $\Xf$-related uncertainty is estimated by varying its value.
 The largest difference for each parameter is added quadratically in the final result.